apache/druid/docs/content/Build-from-source.md

 mvn clean package
 ```

-This will compile the project and create the Druid binary ditribution tar under
+This will compile the project and create the Druid binary distribution tar under
 `services/target/druid-VERSION-bin.tar.gz`.

 You can find the example executables in the examples/bin directory: